 We can see that the manager’s approach in these models is, as much as possible, to keep the responsibility for the issue firmly with their staff.
 The manager’s role is to provide an environment within which the staff member can think through their job and then do it.
 It’s not the manager’s job to be either a Rescuer or a Guru.
 Being an effective manager-coach involves:

 It often requires a change of mindset, a change in approach, and sometimes a change to career-long habits.
 Managing through coaching is a challenging but immensely rewarding journey.

-Or, if you’re interested in finding out more about using coaching skills with staff, join our 2-day Coaching Skills for Managers training programme.
-Click here for more information.
+Or, if you’re interested in finding out more about using coaching skills with staff, take a look at our Coaching Skills for Managers training programme.